View or comment on planning applications

 - the design of the proposed development (what this will be like to look at)

 - whether the development will affect the enjoyment of your own property in any way (such as the garden).

 Some matters will not be considered in planning applications and these are shown below.
 These apply across the country following a decision in the courts:

 If you need to speak to someone about a planning application or for general planning enquiries, please contact Customer Services - details are in the menu bar on the right-hand side of this page.

-To find out when planning committee meetings take place or to see agenda and meeting minutes for Forest Heath and St Edmundsbury, view the calendars shown below:
+To find out when planning committee meetings take place or to see agenda and meeting minutes please view the calendar shown below:

 These are public meetings that anyone can attend.
 You will need to tell the committee clerk by noon the day before the meeting if you wish to speak.

 |For more information on having your say on planning applications and details of who to contact if you wish to speak at a Development Control Committee meeting, download our Guide to having your say on planning applications (PDF).|